h0nIg/nixpkgs/doc/stdenv/meta.chapter.md

 #### `meta.identifiers.purls` {#var-meta-identifiers-purls}

-A readonly attribute list which defaults to mainPURL.
+A readonly attribute list which defaults to a single main package URL element.
 It can get enhanced through additional package URL's by maintainers and may provide an interface for additional identifiers or vendored dependencies inside mkDerivation.src.
 Identifiers different to the src identifier are not recommended by default as they might diverge (e.g. differences between source distribution pkg:github and binary distribution pkg:pypi).